-- ... to be part of an organisation that underlines the crucial role local governments play in promoting peace; - ... to actively support local governments who are striving for peace and justice in conflict areas; - ... to celebrate successful initiatives for conflict prevention and peace-building by local governments; - ... to be supportive in generating international public attention for the role local governments play in ensuring sustainable and peaceful development; - ... to be part of an international network that is committed to contributing to peace and dialogue around the world.
+The consequences of any violent conflict often manifest themselves on a local scale, which is why local governments are instrumental in preventing conflicts, building bridges and dialogue after conflict and promoting a peaceful environment.
+Becoming a partner of the UCLG Peace Prize means your organisation is choosing... role local governments play in promoting peace; • • - peace and justice in conflict areas; - ... to celebrate successful initiatives for conflict prevention and peace-building by local governments; - ... to be supportive in generating international public attention for the role local governments play in ensuring sustainable and peaceful development; - to contributing to peace and dialogue around the world.

 Options for partnerships range from financial support and a seat on the steering committee to active contributions in the day-to-day work of the Secretariat.
 Is your local government or organisation interested in becoming a partner of the UCLG Peace Prize, or would you like to hear more about our work?
-Please get in touch with us through Peace.Prize@VNG.nl
+Please get in touch with us through Peace.Prize@VNG.nl ... to be part of an organisation that underlines the crucial ... to actively support local governments who are striving for ... to be part of an international network that is committed